Dancing with the Stars (American TV series) season 24: Week 5: Disney Night

-The couples performed one unlearned dance to a song from a Disney film.
-Couples are listed in the order they performed.
+The couples performed one unlearned dance to a song from a Disney film, and are listed in the order they performed.

 This was the fourth and final week that Heather Morris danced with Alan Bersten.

 Week 6: Boy Bands vs. Girl Groups Night

 Individual judges' scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Nick Carter, Len Goodman, Bruno Tonioli.

 The couples performed one unlearned dance and a team dance to songs from popular boy bands and girl groups.
-The Argentine tango was introduced.
 Couples are listed in the order they performed.

 Week 7: A Night at the Movies

 Individual judges' scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Mandy Moore, Bruno Tonioli.

 The couples performed one unlearned dance, capturing the spirit of a specific movie genre.
 The couple with the highest score earned immunity from elimination, while the rest of the couples participated in dance-offs for extra points.
 Couples are listed in the order they performed.
 Two couples were eliminated at the end of the night.

 For each dance-off, the couple with the highest remaining score picked the opponent against whom they wanted to dance; the chosen opponent was allowed to pick the dance style (cha-cha-cha, jive, or rumba).
 The winner of each dance-off earned two points.